“This one’s for me.” Some musical favourites, pt 1

 “Is there room for two in that blanket?”
 I hear you ask.
-Of course not – music appreciation is subjective, silly! – but you’re welcome to sit with me while I reminisce.
-You can even have a listen to the records if you like, thanks to the handy YouTube links I’ve included – just click the coloured headings.
+Of course not - music appreciation is subjective, silly! - but you’re welcome to sit with me while I reminisce.
+You can even have a listen to the records if you like - well, most of them - thanks to the handy YouTube links I’ve included.
+Just click the coloured headings.
 Many of the links go to unofficial uploads, so you risk going to Hell and frying like an egg for all eternity.
 Still, that’s a small price to pay.

 Ready?
 Then here we go: 11 songs that make up the first record in a set of compilation albums I’m calling This One’s For Me.

 I was too young to appreciate the original wave of punk when it hit.
 I first heard the Sex Pistols around 1984, through my then best friend, David, who was fond of scrawling ‘Anarchy In The UK’ on his pencil case (and other such places that matter when you’re 14).
 He never spelt it right, though, so to the unaware it looked like he was a big fan of British archery.